aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 In this article I will show you how to use a MySQL test database server running in a docker container to run your Laravel phpunit tests against.

-We will set up a separate MySQL server instance running in a separate docker container used for testing.
-This way our test database will be completely separate from our development database so that we can setup the test database with test data.
+We will set up a separate MySQL server instance used for testing that will run in its own separate docker container .
+This way our test database will be completely separate from our development database to avoid impacting the development database when running tests.

 To setup a new MySQL docker container we can duplicate the existing MySQL service in the docker compose file and just give it a different port mapping.
-So when running our phpunit tests on our local host we can connect to the port mapped to the test database.

 Here is the docker compose file with the two MySQL services: